mix-steam-app/example-project/README.md

 1. **Export Logic as Assemblies**: The mod's C# scripts are compiled into assemblies, which are then loaded by Mix at runtime.
 1. **Publish Mod**: Modders can publish their mod to the Steam Workshop, where it can be downloaded and installed by players.

-## Mod loading

-Mix operates by loading the assemblies of mods and instantiating a subclass of `Mix.Mod` defined in each mod's assembly.
-The process begins in the `Assets/Mix/Scenes/Main` scene.
-Non-script assets in Unity can be exported using AssetBundles and loaded by mods.

-## Pre-requisites
-1. Install Unity version 6000.0.23f1 from [Unity Editor Archive](https://unity.com/releases/editor/archive).

-## ThirdPersonPlayground Example Mod
-Explore the example mod at [ThirdPersonPlayground Repository](https://github.com/mix-steam-app/ThirdPersonPlayground).

 ## Testing Your Modpack in the Unity Editor
 You can test your modpack directly within the Unity Editor: